Russell M. Nelson: Personal life and death

 While a student at the University of Utah, Nelson met and began dating fellow Utah student Dantzel White (1926–2005).
 They dated for three years, then married on August 31, 1945, in the Salt Lake Temple.
 Together they had ten children: nine daughters—Marsha, Wendy (1951–2019), Gloria, Brenda, Sylvia, Emily (1958–1995), Laurie, Rosalie, and Marjorie—and a son, Russell Jr. (b.
 1972).
 Dantzel White was a native of Perry, Utah, and first met Nelson when they were the co-leads in a musical produced at the University of Utah.
 During the 1950s, Dantzel was a member of the Tabernacle Choir.

 Dantzel Nelson died unexpectedly at their home in Salt Lake City on February 12, 2005, at age seventy-eight.
 The following year, Nelson married Wendy L. Watson (b.
 1950) in the Salt Lake Temple on April 6, 2006.
 Watson, originally from Raymond, Alberta, was a professor of marriage and family therapy at BYU prior to her retirement in 2006.
 Her marriage to Nelson was her first.

-Nelson died at his home in Salt Lake City, Utah, shortly after 10 p.m.
-MDT on September 27, 2025 at the age of 101.
+On September 26, 2025, The Salt Lake Tribune reported that earlier in September, during a stake conference in northern Kentucky, Quorum of the Twelve Apostles member Quentin L. Cook told members that Nelson had lost sight in both eyes.

+Nelson died at the age of 101 on September 27, 2025, at his home in Salt Lake City, Utah, at 10:00 p.m.
+At the time of his death, he was with his wife, Wendy Nelson.
+Additionally, the counselors in the First Presidency, Dallin H. Oaks and Henry B. Eyring, visited him during his final days.
+All of his living children and their spouses were also present.

+Before the funeral, a public viewing was held on October 6, 2025, at the Conference Center in Salt Lake City.
+The funeral took place the following day, October 7, 2025, also at the Conference Center.
+Afterwards, he was buried at the Salt Lake City Cemetery next to his first wife, Dantzel Nelson.